pypose/pypose/CONTRIBUTING.md

 # git remote add upstream git@github.com:pypose/pypose.git
 ```

-Check whether remote repository has been added successfully by `git remote -v`.
+Check whether the remote repository has been added successfully by `git remote -v`.
 The output should be like this:
 ```bash
 origin	https://github.com/{your_github_id}/pypose.git (fetch)
 origin	https://github.com/{your_github_id}/pypose.git (push)